Local restaurants pivoting as shortages loom

 Copper Oven Cafe in Wichita recently celebrated its tenth year in business.
 But it recently changed some things as the owner said it is impossible to find enough staff.

-“We used to get four or five applications a week, and we have walk-in applications, and we have had four applications in the last four months,” said the Owner of Copper Oven Cafe, Phil Schoenhofer.
+“We used to get four or five applications a week, and we have walk-in applications, and we have had four applications in the last four months,” said Phil Schoenhofer, Copper Oven Cafe owner.

 Schoenhofer said with the staffing shortage.
 They stopped serving dinner.